 Millennials were the first generation of women who grew up thinking they would be on an even playing field to their male counterparts.
 We were told we’d get ahead by trying hard, applying ourselves and making the right connections.
 We were told we were equal.

 Yet today, millennial women face a number of significant hurdles based solely on our gender.
 The pay-gap for instance still sits at 15.3 percent in Australia and 20 percent in the US.
 We incur discrimination at work when we choose to take maternity leave, plateau mid-way through our careers despite better qualifications, and contend with sexual harassment (and sometimes assault) regularly over the course of our lives.
 We also retire with half the superannuation of our male peers.

 As such, the recent #MeToo and #TimesUp campaigns signal something greater than protests against sexual misconduct.
 They signal an uprising.
 Millennials (and millennial women in particular) want more, and we expect it.
-This doesn’t make us brattish or entitled, it makes us powerful.
-A united force, calling time on a long history of bullshit.
+This doesn’t make us entitled, it makes us a united force, calling time on a long history of bullshit.

 And we’ll keep doing our thing, until the world finally catches up.